brandon-lent/Scripted-Releases/README.md

 1. Grab the latest release candidate tag
 2. Drop the 'rc' on the tag

+### Create-hotfix

+**Purpose**: In the event we need to publish a hotfix to the production environment, we can use this action to do so.

+To create a hotfix, it needs to:
+1. Grab specified commit hash(s) and cherry-pick those into the existing release candidate branch
+2. Create new hotfix tag from the release candidate branch
+3. Generate release notes against the latest release to prod and the newly created tag

+---

 ## Example with Major release

 The current tag is **v1.0.0**